 1. Lie in your return with your legs immediately and your lower back in a neutral position (slightly arched).

-2. Lift your leg in the direction of your chest, bending on the knee.
-Hold it there with your arms as some distance as feasible or until a gentle stretch is felt.
+2. Lift your leg toward your chest, bending on the knee.
+Hold it there with your arms as far away as possible.
+A gentle stretch is felt.

-3. Keep the stretch for 10−15 seconds and slowly go back to your original function.
+3. Keep the stretch for 10−15 seconds and slowly return to your original function.

 Pelvic tilts – five to ten repetitions daily

-1. Lie on your returned with your knees bent.
-Get your decrease belly muscle tissue working by lightly pulling your stomach button towards your spine.
+1. Lie on your return with your knees bent.
+Work your decreased belly muscle tissue by lightly pulling your stomach button towards your spine.
 Keep your respiration steady at the same time as tilting your pelvis and pulling down you return to the

 floor.